Maryam23-11/Maryam_35843855_Cloud_Server_Project/README.md

 Femme Wardrobe is a fully functional e-commerce website built to showcase and sell women’s fashion products online.
 It is built with HTML, CSS, and JavaScript and is hosted on Amazon EC2 with a personal domain bought at Namecheap.

 Project Overview:
-The website provides an engaging shopping experience, allowing users to browse, view, and interact with various fashion products.
-It features multiple pages, including a homepage, product listings, and a contact page, all designed to be visually appealing and user-friendly.
 The website offers a fun shopping experience, where users can browse, view, and engage with different fashion items.
 It is a multipage website which contains the homepage, shop page, contact page and about us page.

 I deployed an EC2 server on AWS, installed the Apache Web Server and configured the use of SSL certificates using Command Prompt so that I can have a secure HTTPS connection to the Namecheap domain.